LEARNING TO SURF AFTER 40

 Follow Us on Instagram

-• Think of Swell as the anti-surf camp.
+• “Think of Swell as the anti-surf camp.
 There’s plenty of surfing, of course, but the similarities to other surf camps end there.
-For starters, the rooms are stylish — more boutique surf hotel than reggae-loving surfer digs.
+For starters, the rooms are stylish — more boutique surf retreat than reggae-loving surfer digs.
 Then there are the legendary breakfasts (omelets, pancakes and crepes, fresh-squeezed orange juice, and fruit bowls).
-Structured surf lessons take place each morning, with an instructor alongside you and the head surf coach watching from shallow water, ready to offer learn to surf tips between riding waves.
+Structured surf lessons take place each morning.
+An instructor alongside you and the head surf coach watching from shallow water, ready to offer learn to surf tips between riding waves.
 If you are serious about learning to surf, then Swell should be on top of your destination list.
 Highly recommended!

 Reference Source: